Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 - Furnitures
 - Differents user cases

-It need to be visitable using VR Headset, from any headset and anywhere.
+It needs to be visitable by using VR Headset, from any headset and anywhere.

 # 4. Environments